Myositis

 There are other factors that may play a role.
 Very rarely, people taking statins can develop myositis, says Dr. Aggarwal, who cautions that the risk is very low and the benefits of statins far outweighs the odds of developing the disease.
 Most of the time, when patients stop taking statins, the myositis resolves in three to six months, he explains, but a small subset go on to develop the autoimmune form known as necrotizing myopathy.
 “These patients often need long-term treatment,” he adds.

 Where you live may also affect your chances of developing dermatomyositis.
-“In countries or regions where there’s more exposure to U.V. radiation, there are higher incidents of dermatomyositis,” says Dr. Aggarwal.
-But again, he cautions, you probably have to have a genetic predisposition along with increased sun exposure, as well as other environmental triggers, to get dermatomyositis.
+“In countries or regions where there’s more exposure to U.V.
+(Ultraviolet) radiation, there are higher incidents of dermatomyositis,” says Dr. Aggarwal.
+But again, he cautions, you probably need to have a genetic predisposition along with increased sun exposure, as well as other environmental triggers, to get dermatomyositis.

 Myositis vs. Similar Conditions